tienbg-zigexn/l-d-security-note/readme.md

 I have no choice.
 I have to use my spare personal machine to install these VMs and practice.
 Should I request more storage?

+No wait, my personal laptop would not have enough ram.
+I hate this course.
+1GiB for kali, 1GiB for metasploitable, 4GiB for the windows, then I have 2 left to struggle.
+I want to quit.